Tier 2 support: Spark pipelines are covered by Tier 2 support

 A grouping recipe will read from the storage the input dataset, perform the grouping and write the grouped dataset to its storage.

 A PySpark recipe will direct Spark to read the input(s), perform the whole Spark computation defined by the PySpark recipe and then direct Spark to write the output(s)

 With this behavior:

-- When writing a coding Spark recipe (PySpark, SparkR, Spark-Scala or SparkSQL), you can write arbitrarily complex data processing pipelines with an arbitrary number of Spark steps and operations, and DSS will send this to Spark.
+When writing a coding Spark recipe (PySpark, SparkR, Spark-Scala or SparkSQL), you can write complex data processing steps with an arbitrary number of Spark operations, and DSS will send this to Spark as one single activity.

-- However, when having a chain of visual recipes (a grouping then a prepare then a join then a grouping ...), each recipe is executed independently, and the data is materialized in each dataset.
+However, when having a chain of visual and/or code recipes (a grouping then a prepare then a join then a grouping …), each recipe is executed independently, and the data is materialized in each dataset.